COVID-19 Shoot Guidelines

 ● Prefer/prioritise a location in a 4G area, where possible, to transmit live video over the internet if wifi is unavailable.

-● Locations/studios are to be well-ventilated.
+● Locations/studios should be well-ventilated.
 Consider bringing additional equipment to change (not recycle) the air regularly if this is not the case.

 ● Avoid the use of vapours, steam and hazers (including but not limited to dry ice, oil, mists or glycol) as they are likely to keep airborne infections in the atmosphere longer.